cloudenochcsis/terraform-aks-infra/COST_OPTIMIZATION.md

 ---

-**💡 Remember**: Cost optimization is an ongoing process.
+**Remember**: Cost optimization is an ongoing process.
 Regularly review and adjust based on actual usage patterns and Azure pricing changes.